Identity & directories

 Directory-native.
 Not directory-adjacent.

-Three production connectors for the identity stacks mid-market teams actually run.
+Production connectors for the identity stacks teams actually run — cloud directories and on-prem Active Directory alike.
 Each one syncs the entities that matter for access governance, and provisions the writes your workflows produce.

 Google Workspace